-In this option, the animal services for Markham will still be delivered by a contracted provider (most likely OSPCA as there are no other viable alternatives); however, the level of service, and quality assurance/quality control would be enhanced by addressing some of the concerns raised by stakeholders.
+In this option, the animal services for Markham will still be delivered by a contracted provider (most likely OSPCA as there are no other viable alternatives); however, the level of service, and QA/QC would be enhanced by addressing some of concerns raised by stakeholders.
 This option would be more aligned with the Calgary model of responsible pet ownership by strengthening the community outreach and public education/awareness component, which has been implemented in other reviewed jurisdictions.